-Breakfast à la Art with Mickey & Friends at Topolino’s Terrace is now the only character meal at Walt Disney World.
-In this WDW dining review, we’ll share photos & video of the modified character dining experience, commentary as to whether it’s worth your time and money, pros & cons, food pics, and other info.
+Breakfast à la Art with Mickey & Friends at Topolino’s Terrace is one of a few physically-distanced character meals at Walt Disney World.
+In this WDW dining review, we’ll share photos & video of the modified experience, commentary as to whether it’s worth your time and money, pros & cons, food pics, and info.
+(Updated January 24, 2021.)

 Before we delve into the particulars of the modified character meal, let’s quickly recap what Breakfast à la Art with Mickey & Friends entails.
 (For more details, some of which have changed, see our Topolino’s Terrace Character Breakfast Review.)
 This is one of Walt Disney World’s new premium character meals, offered in the morning hours at Riviera Resort’s flagship Signature Restaurant.